 - Stipend, commensurate with federal guidelines for the Ruth L. Kirschstein National Research Service Awards (NRSA)

-- $1,600/year towards single medical insurance benefits (provided via Gallagher).
+- Single coverage medical insurance benefits (via Gallagher).
 Additional support for domestic partners, dependents, and family comes through a supplemental stipend from your research mentor

 - $1,000/year towards conference travel, registration, and housing

 - $4,500/year towards registration for short courses and didactic programming, meant to enhance the ability of bioengineers and immunologists to speak each others' language.
 For bioengineers, it may be beneficial to take the educational offerings of the American Assocation of Immunologists (AAI).
 For immunologists, quantitative tools and bioinformatics short courses are available from a variety of sources, including Cold Spring Harbor Laboratory.

 - If needed, $2,500/year allowance towards childcare through a licensed provider.
 See NIH Notice # NOT-OD-21-177 for further details.

 - Allowance towards one laptop purchase for the duration of the fellowship.

 - Priority spots on an internal Grant & Proposal Writing Workshop and on the Science Communications program.

 - Training in the Responsible Conduct of Research.
 NIH mandates 8h of in-person instruction every two years.
 Completing the course offered annually by the Institute for Translational Medicine (typically July-August) will fulfill these requirements.

 - Cross-Disciplinary Education.
 For engineers, take an immunology short course.
 For immunologists, take a short course in quantitative methods, bioinformatics, or systems immunology.
 If you're coming from a different background, any. mix of these offerings is acceptable.
 You have a budget of $4,500/year, so use it to broaden your horizons and network!